 While boosting skin cell turnover is the fast track to radiance, there are other ways to keep skin looking youthful – and maximise that glow.
 Hydration is essential to maintain the skin barrier and fight dullness, and Vitamin C is your glow-to brightening active.

 Formulated with 5 types of hyaluronic acid plus Vitamin C from Kakadu Plum, Glow BerriesTM and 3-O-Ethyl Ascorbic Acid, our antioxidant-charged Super Bounce Mask brings back the bounce.
 Use 2-3 times a week for deeply hydrated, plump and radiant skin in just 10 minutes.

 Or, for everyday hydration, glow and antioxidant protection, try our Dreamy Glow Drops.
+Finally, remember to top everything off with a moisturiser to seal all the goodness in!
+Our Intense Glow Moisturiser actively protects your skin from cell-damaging free radicals and visible signs of premature aging.
 Tip: Use our Enzyme Powder Polish first to remove dead skin cells and supercharge absorption of our brightening actives.

 The bottom line